ArduPilot/ardupilot_wiki/common/source/docs/common-toshiba-can-escs.rst

 Where To Buy
 ------------

-As of Feb 2019 these ESCs can only be purchased by directly contacting Toshiba.
+These ESCs can be purchased by directly contacting the following companies (replace "AT" with "@" in the email addresses)

+- Toshiba USA: Alan.Li AT taec.toshiba.com
+- Hikari Alphax Japan: masaki_nakamura AT h-ax.com

 CAN splitter boards are also required, the boards used in the above video were provided by `EAMS Lab <http://elab.co.jp/>`__ but these are also not readily available for sale.